mtyler/little-librarian/README.md

 # Little Librarian

-Little Librarian is a simple and efficient library management application designed to help users organize and manage their personal or small-scale libraries with ease.
+Little Librarian is a simple library management application designed to help users organize personal or small-scale libraries with ease.

 ## Features